etcd-io/etcd/README.md

 #### Trying TestAndSet

 Etcd servers will process all the command in sequence atomically, thus it can be used as a centralized decision making cluster.

 TestAndSet is the most basic operation to build distributed lock service and more interesting stuff.

 What it does is to test whether the given previous value is equal to the value of the key, if equal etcd will change the value of the key to the given value.

 Here is a simple example.
-Let us create a key first. testAndSet=one
+Let us create a key-value pair first: `testAndSet=one`.
 ```sh
 curl http://127.0.0.1:4001/v1/keys/testAndSet -d value=one
 ```

-Let us try this
+Let us try a invaild `TestAndSet` command.
 ```sh
 curl http://127.0.0.1:4001/v1/testAndSet/testAndSet -d prevValue=two -d value=three
 ```